akkartik/lines.love/reference.md

 * `App.draw()` -- called to draw on the window, around 30 times a second.
   (Based on [LÖVE](https://love2d.org/wiki/love.draw).)

-* `App.update(dt)` -- called after every call to `on.draw`.
+* `App.update(dt)` -- called after every call to `App.draw`.
 Make changes to
-  your app's variables here rather than in `on.draw`.
-Provides in `dt` the time since the previous call to `on.update`, which can be useful for things like smooth animations.
+  your app's variables here rather than in `App.draw`.
+Provides in `dt` the time since the previous call to `App.update`, which can be useful for things like smooth animations.
   (Based on [LÖVE](https://love2d.org/wiki/love.update).)